-The guidelines for a health coordination framework provided above are part of Work Package 1 of the SH-CAPAC project and are still a work in progress.
-This draft of the health coordination framework incorporates EU Member States' inputs given at the workshop in Ghent on 23-24 February 2016 and feedback from SH-CAPAC partners during the meeting in Trnava on 6 April 2016, the workshops in Copenhagen (May 2016) and Reggio Emilia (June 2016) as well as the country missions (Bulgaria July 2016), (others to add).
+The guidelines for a health coordination framework provided above are part of Work Package 1 of the SH-CAPAC project.
+This health coordination framework incorporates EU Member States' inputs given at the workshop in Ghent on 23-24 February 2016 and feedback from SH-CAPAC partners during the meeting in Trnava on 6 April 2016, the workshops in Copenhagen (May 2016) and Reggio Emilia (June 2016) as well as the country missions (Bulgaria in July 2016, South Aegean and Catalunya in September 2016, Slovakia in October 2016 and Andalusia and Athens in December 2016).

-The current health coordination framework assumes a dynamic use, considering the nature of the refugee crisis.
+The health coordination framework assumes a dynamic use, considering the nature of the refugee influx.
 The Member States are encouraged to adapt it to their own needs.
 This framework is just a first step in organising the health response in a coordinated way under the responsibility and authority of the Ministry in charge.
 Moreover, it is a first tool of a set of instruments that will help the Member States in implementing the framework.
 This set consists of an Assessment Guide (WP2 of the SH-CAPAC project), Action plan (WP3), Resource package tool for reducing access barriers (WP4) and Training in culturally-sensitive care (WP5).

-This framework offers the potential for inter-country coordination between EU member states, who are involved in the response to the recent influx of migrants, refugees and asylum seekers.
+This framework offers the potential for inter-country coordination between EU Member States, who are involved in the response to the recent influx of migrants, refugees and asylum seekers.

 This health coordination framework should encourage the EU Member States to take action in providing a coordination mechanism for responding to the health needs of the recent influx of refugees, asylum seekers and other migrants into the European Union.
-The SH-CAPAC team offers technical support to establish such a health coordination mechanism and/or to strengthen the current coordination arrangements in the respective countries.
+The SH-CAPAC team offers technical support until end of December 2016 to establish such a health coordination mechanism and/or to strengthen the current coordination arrangements in the respective countries.

-6 Ensure that health programmes sharing information (including reports of SGBV) within the health sector or with partners in the larger humanitarian community, the media or the public abide by safety and ethical standards.
+&lt;sup>7 Ensure that health programmes sharing information (including reports of SGBV) within the health sector or with partners in the larger humanitarian community, the media or the public abide by safety and ethical standards.